twintproject/twint/README.md

 # TWINT - Twitter Intelligence Tool
 [TWINT](https://github.com/twintproject/twint) tool with specific additions:
 - search results are captured in a database (see below for requirements)
-- searches are defined in a config file (configgcp.yaml)
+- searches are defined in a config file (configgcp.yaml, in the main folder of Google Cloud Bucket when running on GCP)
 - webservice to initiate the search (at /updategcp)
 - can be hosted on Google Cloud Platform (from main folder: `gcloud app deploy`)

 ## Purpose
-The direct purpose of these modifications is create a twitter sentiment dashboard (XXX PUT GITHUB LINK + SCREENSHOT XXX)
+The direct purpose of these modifications is to create a twitter sentiment dashboard like: (XXX PUT GITHUB LINK + SCREENSHOT XXX)

 ## Dependencies
 - webservices exposed by dbcontroller (XXX PUT GITHUB LINK XXX)